How to Sew Bias Tape. The best 3 methods out there.

 Learn how to atach bias tape

-If you feel a little uncertain about getting it right you can pin your piece first and then sew it.
+If you feel a little uncertain about getting it right, you can pin your piece first and then sew it.

-But if you feel adventurous, just do it as you go.
+But if you feel adventurous, do it as you go.

 The only tip I can give you is to make sure the raw edge of the fabric is actually in between the tape the whole time.